utils.leanix_client_module

 Loads the LeanIX feature configuration for this workspace into LeanIXClient().features.

 Returns the configuration of a specific feature for this workspace.
-See get_features()
+See load_features() for full list.

 Creates a metrics schema.